How to take Levothyroxine & Other Thyroid Medication (NDT/T3) Correctly

 Tirosint is a T4 only thyroid medication that contains 3 inactive ingredients and 1 active ingredient (levothyroxine or T4).

-This likely has to due with the increased absorption (due to reduced fillers) and therefore more thyroid hormone in the body.
+This likely has to do with the increased absorption (due to reduced fillers) and therefore more thyroid hormone in the body.

 3) Make sure your dose is correct